Religiosity To Spirituality

 There were countless internal battles surrounding this topic.
 I had to break through so many of my own limiting beliefs and to be genuinely open and willing to explore what it is I really wanted and how I can give that to myself in the ways that would really make me happy.

 For the longest time, I had trouble connecting to anything other than that way of being because of how well I programmed my mind to believing and proving to myself in reality that that was the one and only truth, which became my truth at the time.
 I did this until I opened myself up to finding that one of the main things that was so tempting to me in religion wasn’t religion at all.
-It was spirituality.
+It was spirituality, connection.
 My version of spirituality.
+My version of connection.

 A spiritual connection to who I really, truly am inside.
 A real connection to the highest aspects of myself.
 The kind of connection that feels so amazingly good.
 Pure.
 Natural.
 Real.
 A deep connection that allows me to feel this incredible flow and rhythm, passion, excitement, alignment — Where I’m entirely immersed in my allowing state (zero resistance and zero expectation of what the results should or shouldn’t be).
 A peaceful place within where there’s no right or wrong.
 No written plans in any book for me, but solely the ones I write myself.
 I realized that that is simply and purely my natural state of being.